fernandezjavier480/QGIS-Plugins/README.md

 ![Esta es una imagen](https://github.com/fernandezjavier480/GithubTest/blob/a6213e83f7c56a300ab755703ca6241a63162e50/1_Image.PNG)

-1 Select input folder containing all shapefiles whose projection will be transformed 2 Select output folder, a "Results" subfolder will be created in it with the reprojected elements 3 Select the projection to which you want to transform your data
+1. Select input folder containing all shapefiles whose projection will be transformed
+2. Select output folder, a "Results" subfolder will be created in it with the reprojected elements
+3. Select the projection to which you want to transform your data

+The transformed data is added to the current project and verification of your new projection can be done by opening the properties of each layer.